specialized806/microsoft-365-docs/microsoft-365/frontline/flw-team-collaboration.md

 #### Healthcare

 Healthcare workers in a hospital use Teams capabilities to coordinate care.
 Everyone in the office is part of a general chat, and each group of workers (doctors, nurses, receptionists, and other staff) can have their own channel where they can ask questions and communicate.
 Staff in different departments uses Teams meetings and calls to keep up to date without having to leave their stations.
-When multiple staff are attending to one patient, they share notes and care plans over Teams.
+When multiple staff members are attending to one patient, they share notes and care plans over Teams.
 Staff who work with instruments and machinery, such as medical instrument technicians, can share fact and care sheets about equipment.

 #### Financial services